nikitavoloboev/data/focusing/focusing.md

 - Research papers - I open [PDF Expert](https://pdfexpert.com/) and read through the [research paper I set out to read](https://trello.com/b/EKl1Ie3q).
 - Learn - I choose a topic I want to learn from [Trello](https://trello.com/b/cu32qF3q) and learn it.
 Usually I start with wiki and resources from [LA](../projects/learn-anything.md).
 - Ideas - I pick an idea I want to work on from [Trello](https://trello.com/b/alB1ryRP) and make it.
+- Work - I see tasks I need to complete for the company/startup I am working for or freelancing and work through it.

 At the end of the 100 min focus session, [Timing](../macOS/apps/timing.md) shows up automatically and I say which projects I worked on in this 100 min period.
 The projects in Timing are a reflection of projects in my Focus Trello board.

 ![](https://i.imgur.com/9zfSPFg.png)

+I also use [modified EggTimer workflow](https://github.com/nikitavoloboev/small-workflows#workflow-augmentations) to quickly set time estimates for tasks I am working on.

 I focus fully on [solving problems](../research/solving-problems.md) I need to solve and spend 0 energy thinking about what I should be doing or whether I am spending my time wisely in the moment.
 Full focus on the task at hand.
 No multitasking.
 No distractions.

 ## Other things
-- I don't listen to distracting music when focusing and instead use [Noizio](http://noiz.io/), [Oak](https://www.oakmeditation.com) or listen to my [Pure Focus](https://open.spotify.com/user/nikitavoloboev/playlist/2mriYMEK60P7T7XtQz9pDe) playlist.
+- I don't listen to distracting music when focusing and instead use [Noizio](http://noiz.io/), [Oak](https://www.oakmeditation.com) or listen to my [Focus](https://open.spotify.com/user/nikitavoloboev/playlist/2mriYMEK60P7T7XtQz9pDe) playlist.
 - I always have water or tea nearby and keep myself hydrated.
 If I can't solve some problem or feel like I can't keep my focus, I take a walk outside or do some exercise.
 - I try to work outside of home and move often.
 When that is not possible I emulate a working environment in some part of my home so my brain knows that if I am in this place, it is time to work and not do anything else.
 - I don't use any external monitors.
 I found multiple monitors distracting as I can do everything fast from my computer already.